Associate Teaching Professor

 What was your experience at the CATLR Teaching Fundamentals intensive?

-What is it like being a Teaching Inquiry Fellow and then a Faculty Scholar?
+What is it like being a Teaching Inquiry Fellow and then a Teaching and Learning Scholar?

 I’ve always been interested in how people learn, and the Teaching Inquiry Fellows was a great way for me to dip my toes into the inquiry side of teaching and learning.
 It allowed me to explore what people are doing out there, and also develop my questions.
 I’ve met some other great faculty as part of it and got to interact with the other people here at CATLR.

 It was an excellent experience putting a rigor and a method to what I was interested in.
-Then as part of the Faculty Scholars I get to try and answer some of those research questions and look at what kind of evidence I can collect, and explore opportunities to publish the results.
+Then as part of the Teaching and Learning Scholars I get to try and answer some of those research questions and look at what kind of evidence I can collect, and explore opportunities to publish the results.

 What topics are you looking into?